Legacy Archive for Microwave Background Data Analysis (LAMBDA): An Overview: Abstract

 \section{Abstract}

-This is an overview of the data products and other resources available through NASA's LAMBDA site \href{https://lambda.gsfc.nasa.gov/}{https://lambda.gsfc.nasa.gov/}.
-An up-to-date version of this document, along with code tools actively maintained and developed by LAMBDA staff, can be found on the LAMBDA GitHub page at \href{https://github.com/nasa-lambda/lambda_overview}{https://github.com/nasa-lambda/lambda\_overview}.\\\\New data products and other updates are announced on LAMBDA's twitter account at \href{https://twitter.com/NASA_LAMBDA}{https://twitter.com/NASA\_LAMBDA}.\\\\If you have questions or suggestions relating to LAMBDA, or are interested in joining a LAMBDA advisory group, please contact us using the form here: \href{https://lambda.gsfc.nasa.gov/contact/contact.cfm}{https://lambda.gsfc.nasa.gov/contact/contact.cfm}.
+This is an overview of the data products and other resources available through NASA's LAMBDA archive (\href{https://lambda.gsfc.nasa.gov/}{https://lambda.gsfc.nasa.gov/}).
+An up-to-date version of this document, along with code tools actively maintained and developed by LAMBDA staff, can be found on the LAMBDA GitHub page at \href{https://github.com/nasa-lambda/lambda_overview}{https://github.com/nasa-lambda/lambda\_overview}.
+New data products and other updates are announced on LAMBDA's X/Twitter account at \href{https://x.com/NASA_LAMBDA}{https://x.com/NASA\_LAMBDA}.
+If you have questions or suggestions relating to LAMBDA, or are interested in joining the LAMBDA Advisory Group, please contact us using the form here: \href{https://lambda.gsfc.nasa.gov/contact/contact.cfm}{https://lambda.gsfc.nasa.gov/contact/contact.cfm}.